-Our accommodation is priced to suit a range of budgets.
-Prices start from £72 per week for academic year 2017/18 and from £74 per week for academic year 2018/19 and vary depending on the hall of residence.
-Follow the links in the gallery above to find out the cost for each specific group of halls.
+Our value for money accommodation is priced to suit a range of budgets.
+Prices vary depending on the hall of residence, ranging from £75-£140 per week for academic year 2021/22 and £77-£143 per week for academic year 2022/23.
+Visit our Compare Our Halls of Residence page to find out the cost for each specific group of halls.

 All rooms are fully maintained and the rent includes utility bills.
-The University also has 24-hour security and has been voted the safest campus in the North West for the last four years by the independent Complete University Guide.
+The University also has 24-hour security and has been repeatedly voted the safest campus in the North West by the independent Complete University Guide.

-Assistance for students living in halls of residence is available from the Campus Life Team, Student Assistants and Campus Support staff, ensuring that support is available at any time, day or night.
+Assistance for students living in halls of residence is available from our Campus Support staff, ensuring that support is available at any time, day or night.

 The Student Accommodation Code